rvsrnvsn/ICML2019/README.md

 + There is no mature theory able to validate the fill choice of hyperparameters leading to SOTA performance in DNNs
   - Much research aimed at this theory has focused on networks at the time of random initialization
 + Considered the following methodologies
-  - Simultaneous propogation of signal and additive noise corrupting the signal
+  - Simultaneous propagation of signal and additive noise corrupting the signal
   - Data randomness (measured using effective rank and normalized sensitivity)
   - Model parameter randomness
-+ Applied these methodologies in order to determine that feedforward nets are pathological at high depth, while batch-normalized resnets are well-behaved
++ Applied these methodologies in order to determine that feedforward nets are pathological at high depth, while batch-normalized ResNets are well-behaved

 ### Traditional and Heavy-Tailed Self Regularization in Neural Network Models_